 She’s a qualified physiotherapist, teacher, environmental scientist, film maker and radio producer.

 As well as this Eva lectures at RMIT University’s School of Health Sciences Master of Wellness program.
 She’s a Health Coach with Diabetes Victoria on the Life Program.
-She has been a fellow with the Centre for Sustainability Leadership and the School of Social Entrepreneurs.
-More recently she has graduated from The Difference Incubator ‘Two Feet’ social business program.
+She has been a fellow with the Centre for Sustainability Leadership, the School of Social Entrepreneurs and The Difference Incubator ‘Two Feet’ social business program.

 Kristine is awesome.
 She has been the Wellcircle facilitator for the pilot and subsequent Wellcircles and is part of the curriculum development team.
 She is a committed and passionate health professional with qualifications in Wellness Coaching, Naturopathy, Education and Natural Fertility Management, as well as extensive experience at a senior level in the corporate sector and small business management.
 By applying the principles of positive psychology, appreciative inquiry and motivational interviewing, she assist clients to explore the underlying causes and motivations behind their unhealthy behaviours & lifestyle choices and help them to set appropriate and achievable pathways to their health goals.
 Her areas of interest include chronic disease prevention and reversal, stress management and weight loss, with a strong interest in youth resilience coaching.